Dr. med. Manuel C. Eglau

 Pharmacological measures are often necessary for primarily organic and chronic sleep disorders.
 Depending on the diagnosis, stimulants, antidepressants, or neuroleptics are used.
 Hypnotics should only be used for a limited period after a detailed differential diagnosis and always with the inclusion of non-pharmacological methods.

-Apparatus measures such as nasal nocturnal positive airway pressure therapy (nCPAP / BiPAP) can be used with great success for so-called breathing-related sleep disorders.
+Apparatus measures such as nasal nocturnal positive airway pressure therapy (nCPAP / BiPAP) can be used successfully for so-called breathing-related sleep disorders.

 Surgical measures may be necessary in individual cases of certain sleep-related breathing disorders, especially obstructions in the upper respiratory tract, obstructive tumours of the nose and throat, and deformities of the facial skeleton.